carpentries/carpentries.org/content/support/partnership/partnership-faq.md

 {{< /accordion >}}

 {{< accordion title="How do I obtain survey data or links for previous workshops?" >}}
-The Workshops and Instruction Team (WIT) can provide survey result links for past workshops (August 2018 - present) to Instructors and hosts that either taught at, hosted the workshop, or a programmatic contact to a members organisation (see Membership Management).
+The Workshops and Instruction Team (WIT) can provide survey result links for past workshops (August 2018 - present) to Instructors and hosts that either taught at, hosted the workshop, or a programmatic contact for a Partner Organisation.
 To request survey results links, please send an email to WIT (via [{{< param workshops_email >}}](mailto:{{< param workshops_email >}})) with your request and include a link to the workshop website(s) and/or slug(s).
 {{< /accordion >}}

 ## Instructor Training

 {{< accordion title="How do your Instructor Training events run?" >}}
-The Carpentries [Instructor Training](https://carpentries.github.io/instructor-training/) is a high-engagement, interactive, multi-day training, led by pedagogically trained community members (Trainers).
-Once your membership is in place, you will be provided with a registration code which your selected trainees can use to register for an event of their choice from our [Instructor Training calendar](https://carpentries.github.io/instructor-training/training_calendar.html).
+The Carpentries [Instructor Training](https://carpentries.github.io/instructor-training/) is a high-engagement, interactive, multi-day training, led by pedagogically trained community members (Instructor Trainers).
+Once your Partnership is in place, you will be provided with a registration code which your selected trainees can use to register for an event of their choice from our [Instructor Training calendar](https://carpentries.github.io/instructor-training/training_calendar.html).
 Contact us at [{{< param instructor_training_email >}}](mailto:{{< param instructor_training_email >}}) to learn more about our Instructor Training